The Romey Lynchings

 Using death certificates of Lebanese-Americans from 19 states, this project examines how migration impacted the health of immigrants.

-In collaboration with the Rihani Museum in Freike, Lebanon, the center has digitized and remastered a 1937 speech by Ameen Rihani.
+- Ameen Rihani Preservation Project ~ In collaboration with the Rihani Museum in Freike, Lebanon, the center digitized and remastered a 1937 speech by Ameen Rihani.
+In addition, the center is digitizing a large portion of the museum's archival holdings.

 - Mapping “Syrian-American” Businesses in 1908 ~ Based on “The Syrian Business Directory,” published by Salloum Mokarzel and H.F.
 Otash in 1908, this project maps business owners in the U.S. and Lebanon.
 This project was a pre-curser to “Mapping the Mahjar: Phase 1.”